adambard/learnxinyminutes-docs/kotlin.html.markdown

 // _________________________________________________________________INHERITANCE

-// By default classes are `final`, meaning they can not be inherited from.
+// Unlike java, classes are `final` by default, meaning they can not be
-// `open` keyword is the opposite of `final`, which allows inheritance. open class Base(p: Int) {
+// inherited from. `open` keyword is the opposite of `final`. open class Base(p: Int) {
-    open fun v() {}
-    fun nv() {}
+    init {
+        println("$p was passed as p.")
     }

-// Explicit super type declared after colon.
-If super primary constructor has
-// args, it must be called right here. class Derived(p: Int) : Base(p) {
-    override fun v() {} // The override annotation is required!
+    open fun v() {} // like classes, methods are final by default. fun nv() {} // can not be overridden.
 }

+// Explicit super types are declared after colon.
+If super primary constructor
+// has args, it must be called right here. class Derived(p: Int) : Base(p) {
+    override fun v() {} // Unlike java, he override annotation is required!

     // If a derived class has no primary constructor, each secondary constructor
-// must call super() (directly or indirectly through other constructors) class DerivedWithNoPrimary : Base {
+    // must call super().
     constructor(p: Int, q: Int) : super(p) { }

-    constructor(p: Int, q: Int, r: Int) : this(p, q) { }
+    // Call to super() is implicit (indirectly through other constructors). constructor(p: Int, q: Int, r: Int) : this(p, q) { }
 }

+/**
-// Multiple Inheritance is allowed, but if multiple implementations are
+ * Multiple Inheritance is allowed, but if multiple implementations are
-// available to inherit, sub-class must override that member and provide it's
+ * available to inherit, sub-class must override that member and provide it's
-// own implementation (and perhaps explicitly use one of the inherited ones).
+ * own implementation (and perhaps use one of the inherited ones, explicitly).
+ */

 open class InheritanceDemoA {
     open fun f() { print("Inheritance Demo A") }